 - 2 x full day game drives in Kruger National Park

-- 1/2 day visit to Kinyonga Reptile centre, with a dedicated member of their staff at our disposal.
+- Photography session at Kinyonga Reptile centre, with a dedicated member of their staff at our disposal.

-- 1/2 day visit to Blyde Canyon, the third largest canyon in the world
+- Visit to Blyde Canyon, the third largest canyon in the world

 - Day trip along the Panorama Route – a beautiful scenic route along Mpumalanga Escarpment with Blyde River Canyon.